 The one thing that I was surprised about was the lack of Christmas decorations and Christmas music.
 I was expecting the whole park to have decorations and music playing.
 Other than near the two Christmas rides and the display above outside crash landings there wasn’t much else to help you feel festive.
 I thought this was a big shame and it’s something I’d love to see more of in the future.

 We love Lollipoppet castle.
-There’s many different rooms to explore and most of them smell of different kinds of sweets.
-Another must do for your day is exploring all the interactive houses in storybook village.
+There are many different rooms to explore and most of them smell of different kinds of sweets.
+Another must do for your day is exploring all the interactive houses in the storybook village.
 Plus you can follow the yellow brick road to Oz.

 New for 2017 is the Safari ride.
 Children can ride with an adult or if they are over 110cm they can ride on an ostrich by themselves.
 Jamie thought this was marvellous and banned me from going on with him.

 There are many playgrounds at Sundown and we didn’t find the time for Jamie to play on all of them.
 They are all just as fun as the rest of the park.

 Monkey mischief can easily be missed.
 It’s tucked away so check your map and make sure you don’t miss it.
 It’s so much fun and there’s plenty of buttons for the kids to press.